 I speak frequently to groups and societies on aspects of Victorian railway history.
 I usually speak for forty-five minutes to two hours (dependent on the talk) and am always happy to answer questions and have feedback after.

 Over the years I have spoken to many societies and groups on many subjects, which are listed below.
-So if there are any talks that you think would appeal to your group, please do get in touch using the feedback form at the bottom of this page (remove pre-loaded information from the form).
-Most of the talks are illustrated.
+So if there are any talks that you think would appeal to your group, please do get in touch using the feedback form at the bottom of this page.
+All talks are illustrated.

 - The life and legacy of George Bradshaw.